EmmanuelSnr1/StocXTuneAPI/README.md

     - Cash Value
     - Net profit
     - Net Loss
+    - Figure out a way to plot the portfolios performance on a graph
   - Figure out how to compute details corresponding to time (I.e., portfolio performance over time)
 -